Money train

+A money train on the Washington, DC metro system.
+Its cars are converted passenger railcars so it looks almost identical to other trains from the outside.

 A money train is one or more railcars used to collect cash fare revenue from stations on a subway system and return it to a central location for processing.
 This train was typically used to carry money bags guarded by transit police to deter robberies.

 On the New York City Subway, a "money train" was first mentioned in 1905, a year after the system opened.
 Their trains were converted from subway cars that have been removed from passenger service.
 This has since been discontinued, with the last service running in January 2006.
 Two of the cars are preserved by the New York Transit Museum in Brooklyn.

 The use of a train was necessary because of difficulties in getting to and from stations using over-street transport, and because, since the subway reaches every station, the rail system itself can be used to collect money from ticket machines.
 The 1995 American crime thriller film Money Train depicts a robbery of such a train.

 Singapore's Mass Rapid Transit system introduced a money train (cash train) where a specially modified Driving Trailer car is coupled to a regular 4 car C151 train when the system was commissioned in 1987.
 Used to transfer cash trolleys from stations to a counting facility at Bishan Depot, the increased use of stored value tickets resulted in the train being decommissioned in 2007.
+The 2 repurposed cars; 3301 and 3302 have since been scrapped as of April 2026.

 The Washington Metro system continues to use money trains as of July 2025.

 The Light Rail in Hong Kong uses money trains, which are regular passenger trains taken out of service, to collect fares from the ticket vending machines.